-As a direct result of the trial, Bunnings is currently revising packaging guidelines to all suppliers to demonstrate how similar efficiencies can be achieved.
-Over time, it is Bunnings' intent to mandate these guidelines.
+As a direct result of the trial, Bunnings is currently revising packaging guidelines to all suppliers to demonstrate how similar efficiencies can be achieved. mandate these guidelines.

 Officeworks provides end of life solutions for its products

 Officeworks understands that its environmental responsibility for the products it sells extends beyond when a product leaves its stores.